Offender in Jail

 When can my friend/relative be reclassified?

 Offenders housed in KY DOC institutions are reclassified any time there is a significant event that will change their custody level; detainer lodged/released, additional sentence entered, disciplinary conviction.
 Offenders are also reclassified twice per year on a schedule based on the offender's last digit of their state ID number.
-An offender may also request one (1) special reclassification every 12 months.
+An offender may also request one (1) special reclassification each calendar year.

 Can they appeal their classification?